CAREERS

 How dBs can help

-Most game programmers now working in the industry will have studied at degree level, be that specifically game programming or a computer science or broad game development degree.
+Most game programmers now working in the industry will have studied a game-related qualification, be that specifically game programming or a computer science or broad game development degree.

 {{course-list}}